Our Environmental Policy

 - The majority of staff walk to and from work whenever possible, and are encouraged to do so.

 - Outdated computer equipment is offered to local schools and charities, following the clearance of all sensitive data on the hard drive.

 - Wherever possible, invoices and statements to customers are sent by email, and most suppliers paid by internet banking.

 Any business factors, which have an environmental impact, will continue to be monitored and practical steps taken to reduce any negative impact to a minimum.

-Martin Crowther Martin K Crowther May 2014 Managing Director, VR Sani-Co Ltd
+Matthew Crowther October 2018 Managing Director, VR Sani-Co Ltd